sergiooncode/conversational-agent/README.md

 - The OpenAI Agents SDK seems to be evolving and its documentation with it.
-Also it seems that they used to have something called `agentkit` as part of the SDK and some examples online reference it but it's not in the official docs.
+Also it seems that they used to have something called `agentkit` as part of the SDK and some examples online reference it but it's not in the official docs which caused a bit of confusion during development.

 - Structured output from agents based on LLMs is not a trivial thing to accomplish.
 LLMd produce natural language and, unless specific instructions are given to the model and features of the AI platform used (specific prompt